Amanita aprica

-Amanita aprica, also known as the sunshine amanita, is a species of fungus in the family Amanitaceae.
-Described as new to science in 2005, the species is found in the Pacific Northwest region of North America, where it grows in a mycorrhizal association with Douglas-fir and pines.
+Amanita aprica, also known as the sunshine amanita, is a toxic species of fungus in the family Amanitaceae.

 The species has a yellow to orange cap with warty remnants of the whitish universal veil.
 The gills are pale, as is the stipe, which may be wider at the base.
 A skirt-like ring may be present, especially on younger specimens.

+Described as new to science in 2005, the species is found in the Pacific Northwest region of North America, where it grows in a mycorrhizal association with Douglas-fir and pines.